KNX-FM: KNX simulcast (2021–present)

 On December 6, 2021, Audacy announced that KNOU would flip to a simulcast of KNX.
 The change took place at 3 p.m. that day, dropping the "Now" format about 30 seconds into playing "Sunflower" by Post Malone and Swae Lee.
 With this move, KIIS-FM remained as the only top 40-formatted station in the Los Angeles market.

 On December 21, 2021, KNOU changed its call letters to KNX-FM, further reflecting the AM station's primary signal shift to the FM band, while still being heard on the existing 1070 AM frequency.
 This marked the return to the Los Angeles airwaves for the KNX-FM call sign, last used on March 2, 1989.
-KNX-FM originally signed on the air on March 30, 1948, at 93.1 MHz, the current-day KCBS-FM.
+KNX-FM originally signed on the air on March 30, 1948, on 93.1 MHz, the frequency of current-day KCBS-FM.

 HD Radio

 KNX-FM broadcasts in HD Radio with three digital subchannels: